amandamangiarelli/pixelweather/README.md

-# Getting Started with Create React App
+# Weather App

 A weather app with a stylish pixel aesthetic made using React and OpenWeatherMap API.
-A live demo can be found [here]().
+A live demo can be found [here](https://pixelweather.netlify.app/).

 ## Run Locally